Multilayer Codes for Synchronization from Deletions and Insertions: Numerical experiments

 In this section, we present numerical results illustrating the performance of the synchronization code for various choices of the system parameters.
-We considered the setups shown in Table \ref{Set-up-table}.
+The different setups that were simulated are shown in Table \ref{Set-up-table}.
 For each setup, the performance was recorded over $10^6$ trials.
 In each trial, the sequence $X$ and the locations of the $k$ deletions were chosen independently and uniformly at random.
-For the first five setups, we used parity check constraints from a Reed-Solomon code over $GF(2^{n_c})$ with code length $(2^{n_c}-1)$.
-For example, in setup $5$ we used $7$ parity check constraints from a Reed-Solomon code over $GF(2^{6})$, hence $z=42$ bits are needed to represent the parity check syndrome.
-In the last two setups, denoted with an asterisk, we used a random binary linear code, i.e., $z$ binary parity check constraints drawn equiprobably.
+For the first five setups, we used parity-check constraints from a Reed-Solomon code over $GF(2^{n_c})$ with code length $(2^{n_c}-1)$.
+For example, in setup $5$ we used $7$ parity-check constraints from a Reed-Solomon code over $GF(2^{6})$, hence $z=42$ bits are needed to represent the parity-check syndrome.
+In the last three setups, where the $z$ entry is denoted with an asterisk, we used $z$ binary parity-check constraints (for a length $n$ seqeunce) drawn uniformly at random.